 The rainy season in the DR is from April to October.
 This is another country where the humidity will hit you hard though, so plan for some time adjusting to that, but don't worry; you can cool off at the nearby beach.

-With weather in the 70s-80s all year round, it's not hard to see why everyone wants to go to Mexico for some good weather.
+It's not hard to see why everyone wants to go to Mexico for some good weather.
 With up to 11 hours of sunshine during the day, you'll be sure to get lots and lots of vitamin D. You'll find lots of these sunny, warm days along the coast, but even inland, you'll find quite a bit of sun (and some variety in the seasons — like a cool crisp fall, and a wet spring that brightens up all the rainbow-colored streets).

 The best part about Mexico is that it's our least humid option from this list.
 You get the sun plus cooler weather in some parts of the year.
 It really has that perfect balance of sunshine without making you drip in sweat every time you walk outside.
 Cheers to that, Mexico.